YPares/porcupine/README.md

         Accepts json, yml, yaml
 ```

+You can use `show-tree -m` to additionally show the mappings.

 This hierarchy of virtual paths filled with data and mappings to physical paths
 to resources is what we call the _porcupine tree_ of the pipeline.